ServiceNow Integration - Instance Setup Guide

 14.png

+Vanta requires read access to the Table API to fetch users and tasks to perform security tests on them.
 We’ll set up the new Access Policy to enforce the Table API to be accessed through OAuth only.

-You’ll need to pick the Table API from the REST API dropdown, check the Apply policy to all methods, versions and resources in the API, and choose your previously created Authentication Profile as an Inbound Authentication Profile.
+• You’ll need to pick the Table API from the REST API dropdown, check the Apply policy to all methods, versions and resources in the API, and choose your previously created Authentication Profile as an Inbound Authentication Profile

 15.png